bjpop/gurita/docsrc/hist.rst

        :width: 600px
        :height: 600px
        :align: center
-       :alt: Histogram showing the distribution of tip based divided into subsets based on the smoker feature, with overlapping histograms stacked
+       :alt: Histogram showing the distribution of tip based divided into subsets based on the smoker column, with overlapping histograms stacked

 |